pertusa/programming2/strings/strings.md

     cout << "Substring " << b << " not found";
 ```

-`find` ends when it finds the first occurrence of the substring.
+The method `find` returns the position where it finds the first occurrence of the substring.
 The first search \(`a.find(b)`\) starts from the beginning of the string.
-The second search \(`a.find(b,encontrado+b.length())`\) begins just after the first substring appears, so it will return the second occurrence of cup.
-This process could be repeated unsing a loop if we were interested in gathering all occurrences of one  substring within another.
+The second search \(`a.find(b,found+b.length())`\) begins just after the first substring appears, so it will return the second occurrence of cup.
+This process could be repeated using a loop if we were interested in gathering all occurrences of one  substring within another.

 #### `replace`

-This function allows us to replace a substring within a string.
+This function allows us to replace a substring within another string.
 Its prototype is:

 ```cpp
 string& replace(unsigned int pos, unsigned int size, const string str);
 ```

-The first parameter indicates the position in the string where characters will begin to be replaced.
+The first parameter indicates the position in the string where characters will start to be replaced.
 The second parameter indicates the number of characters to be replaced.
 Finally, the third parameter indicates the substring to be inserted as a replacement.
 The function directly modifies the string on which it is applied, so it is not necessary to assign the return value to another variable.

 Example: